Papers from this Research Program¶

 Overlap with current paper: Low — same cartel substrate but entirely different methodology (spatial econometrics + network analysis) and question (geography, not detection).

 Central question: How do procurement cartels organize spatially?
 Are they regional clusters, sectoral networks, or politically structured (around state capitals, governing-party alignment)?
-Maps the cartel-adjacency network across municipalities and PBUs.
+Maps the adjudication-anchored exposure network across municipalities and PBUs.

-Empirical strategy: Build a firm × buyer network from BEC, weight by tender shared with CADE-adjudicated cartels.
-Spatial autocorrelation analysis on the cartel-adjacency density.
+Empirical strategy: Build a firm × buyer network from BEC, weight by tenders shared with CADE-adjudicated cartels.
+Spatial autocorrelation analysis on the adjudication-anchored exposure density.
 Combine with IBGE municipal data (population, political alignment, fiscal capacity) to test whether cartel concentration follows institutional weakness.
 Could also use TSE political data.

 Data reuse: BEC firm × buyer location (PBU coordinates), CADE adjudications, IBGE municipal panel (already in monorepo). ~10-12 weeks of work; requires new GIS / spatial-econ pipeline.